Hands Across the Sea (play): Theatre

 In 1936 Sybil Thorndike and Lewis Casson led a British tour of the play, in a programme with Fumed Oak and Bernard Shaw's Village Wooing.
 In 1937 a company headed by Estelle Winwood and Robert Henderson toured the Tonight at 8.30 cycle in the US and Canada.
 In their production of Hands Across the Sea, Winwood played Piggie and Bramwell Fletcher her husband.
 In 1938 Fay Compton led an Australian tour in which Hands Across the Sea was presented together with Still Life and Red Peppers.
 Michael Wilding played Peter to her Piggie.

 Hands Across the Sea was included in the set of six plays from Tonight at 8.30 in an American tour starring Lawrence, with Graham Payn as co-star, directed by Coward.
 It played at the National Theatre in February and March 1947.

 In 2000, the Williamstown Theatre Festival revived Hands Across the Sea and five other plays from the cycle.
 In 1981 at the Lyric Theatre in London Hands Across the Sea was given along with Shadow Play and Red Peppers, starring John Standing and Estelle Kohler.
 At the Chichester Festival in 2006 Hands Across the Sea was staged, as were five other plays from the cycle.
 Josefina Gabrielle and Alexander Hanson played the leading roles.
 The Antaeus Company in Los Angeles revived all ten plays of the cycle in October 2007, and the Shaw Festival did so in 2009.

 In the first professional revival of the cycle in Britain, given by English Touring Theatre in 2014 Kirsty Besterman played Piggy.
 In London, nine of the ten plays in the cycle were given at the Jermyn Street Theatre in 2018.
 In Hands Across the Sea Miranda Foster and Stefan Bednarczyk played the Gilpins.

 Television and radio

 Hands Across the Sea was adapted for BBC television in 1938, with Nadine March and Nicholas Phipps as the Gilpins.
-Three members of the 1936 West End cast, Eveley Gregg, Alan Webb and Edwin Underdown, played their original roles.
+Three members of the 1936 West End cast, Eveley Gregg, Alan Webb and Edward Underdown, played their original roles.
 In 1991 BBC television mounted productions of the individual plays of the cycle, starring Joan Collins.
 Hands Across the Sea was chosen to open the series.
 John Nettles played Peter to Collins's Piggie.
 BBC radio broadcast an adaptation in 1999 as part of the celebrations of the Coward centenary; Stephanie Beacham and Michael Cochrane played the Gilpins.